 Sean SeLegue, described as a "very astute lawyer" in Chambers,* has developed two distinct areas of focus over more than 30 years of law practice.

 Appeals.
-Mr. SeLegue brings rigorous analysis, lively writing and creativity to his appellate practice.
+Sean brings rigorous analysis, lively writing and creativity to his appellate practice.
 He emphasizes teamwork with trial counsel while ensuring the client gets objective advice based on a fresh assessment of the matter.
 Chambers casts him as a "a top-flight appellate attorney."
 He is a certified appellate specialist, State Bar of California, a member and officer of the selective California Academy of Appellate Lawyers and a member of the invitation-only American Academy of Appellate Lawyers.
-Mr. SeLegue began his career in appellate law in 1991 with a clerkship for Judge Cynthia Holcomb Hall of the US Court of Appeals for the Ninth Circuit.
+Sean began his career in appellate law in 1991 with a clerkship for Judge Cynthia Holcomb Hall of the U.S. Court of Appeals for the Ninth Circuit.
 Since then, he has handled appeals in many areas, including energy law, products liability, real estate, partnership disputes, securities law, contract law and high-asset community property disputes in marital dissolution (divorce) cases.

 *Chambers Ranking in Litigation: California Appellate category